dehezhang2/Notes/3103/CS3103_Operating_System.md

     * **Only one** writer at a time may write to the file.
     * **If a writer is writing to the file, no reader may read it.** => block all readers established after the writer(writer priority version) or insert all incoming reader before the writer(reader priority version)

-* Solution without achieve multiple reader => just lock the reader and writer respectively(similar idea in the assignment2)
+* Solution without achieve multiple reader => just lock the reader and writer respectively (similar idea in the assignment2 because it is the same way that can be achieved by mutex)

   ![image-20190301163309703](image-20190301163309703.png)

-* Add readcount to record number of readers : add **one more semaphore** to deal with the add or minus of readcount => make sure that no readers can change the `readcount` at the same time
+* Add `readcount` to record number of readers : add **one more semaphore** to deal with the add or minus of `readcount` => make sure that no readers can change the `readcount` at the same time

   * Reader priority solution
     * if reader is the first reader => lock writer
     * If there is not readers at all => unlock writer
-    * `semWait(wsem)` does not lock reader, because it will only be called by the first reader => multiple reader achieved
+    * `semWait(wsem)` does not lock reader, because it will only be called by the first reader => multiple reader can read the resource at the same time
     * it is difficult for writer to access because there may be many readers and if there is at least one reader, writer will not write.
 Therefore,  writer may suffer from **starvation**

   ![image-20190301163631512](image-20190301163631512.png)